oofnikj/docker-openwrt/README.md

 Inspired by other projects that run `hostapd` in a Docker container.
 This goes one step further and boots a full network OS intended for embedded devices called [OpenWrt](https://openwrt.org/), so you can manage all aspects of your network from a user-friendly web UI.

-For Raspberry Pi-specific build instructions, see [Building on Raspberry Pi](docs/rpi.md).
+For Raspberry Pi-specific instructions, see [Building on Raspberry Pi](docs/rpi.md).

 ## Dependencies